smaffan21/RAG-for-QA-and-BPMN-Generation/README.md

 ```

 This will:
-- Load the NetworkStatement2026.pdf file
+- Load the NetworkStatement2026.pdf file or whatever your other data source you have
 - Split it into chunks for better retrieval
 - Create embeddings using the mxbai-embed-large model
-- Store everything in the `prorail_network_statement_db/` directory
+- It will store everything in the `prorail_network_statement_db/` directory (change if needed in railway_vector.py)

 ### 4. Run the Application